Carbon-OS/Carbon-OS/README.md

 # CarbonOS
-Welcome to Carbon!
-This OS will have tons of features, a GUI, and so much more!
+Welcome to Carbon Operating System!
+This Operating System will have tons of features, a GUI, and so much more!
 But keep in mind, the OS is still in beta and might have crashes and bugs.
 Please report all issues on the Issues tab!
 To test it out type pastebin run 5BsVEnu3